MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/web3-onboard.md

 meet the needs of your dapp.

-You can integrate [MetaMask SDK](../../../concepts/sdk/index.md) into your dapp alongside Web3-Onboard, using the Web3-Onboard MetaMask module, to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+You can integrate [MetaMask SDK](../../../concepts/sdk/index.md) into your dapp alongside Web3-Onboard, using the Web3-Onboard MetaMask module, to enable your users to seamlessly and securely connect to the MetaMask browser extension and MetaMask Mobile.

 ## Prerequisites

-A project set up with [Web3-Onboard](https://onboard.blocknative.com/docs/getting-started/installation).
+Set up a project with [Web3-Onboard](https://onboard.blocknative.com/docs/getting-started/installation).

 ## Steps